bytechefhq/bytechef/README.md

 # Architecture

-Integri Atlas is composed of the following components:
+Bytechef Atlas is composed of the following components:

-**Coordinator**: The Coordinator is the like the central nervous system of Integri Atlas.
+**Coordinator**: The Coordinator is the like the central nervous system of Bytechef Atlas.
 It keeps tracks of jobs, dishes out work to be done by Worker machines, keeps track of failures, retries and other job-level details.
 Unlike Worker nodes, it does not execute actual work but delegate all task activities to Worker instances.

-**Worker**: Workers are the work horses of Integri Atlas.
-These are the Integri Atlas nodes that actually execute tasks requested to be done by the Coordinator machine.
+**Worker**: Workers are the work horses of ByteChef Atlas.
+These are the Bytechef Atlas nodes that actually execute tasks requested to be done by the Coordinator machine.
 Unlike the Coordinator, the workers are stateless, which by that is meant that they do not interact with a database or keep any state in memory about the job or anything else.
 This makes it very easy to scale up and down the number of workers in the system without fear of losing application state.

 **Message Broker**:  All communication between the Coordinator and the Worker nodes is done through a messaging broker.
 This has many advantages:
   1. if all workers are busy the message broker will simply queue the message until they can handle it.